ivanlhz/py-social-media-post-generator/README.md

-# Hugging Face and LL Post Generation
+# Hugging Face and LLM Post Generation

 This project leverages the power of Hugging Face's language models to generate high-quality content for social media posts.
 The application is designed to assist users in creating engaging and informative content for their threads, including titles, keywords, and the posts themselves.